 You may not be able to define luxury, but chances are good that you know it when you see it.
 Luxury goods are the opposite of necessities.
 They're high-end products that consumers want but don't need.
 They're also distinct from commodity products (such as bananas or gasoline) that are not easily distinguished by brand.

-Luxury goods are more expensive than competing products because they are perceived as higher quality and confer status on the owner.
-Because of that relationship, the brand is a crucial component of a luxury stock.
+Luxury goods are more expensive than competing products because they are perceived as higher-quality and confer status on the owner.
+Because of that relationship, brand is a crucial component of a luxury stock.
+Luxury stocks are publicly traded companies that sell luxury goods, which could be anything from cars to cosmetics to fashion to furniture.

-The best luxury stocks include strong brands, high operating margins, and timeless products.
+The best luxury stocks have strong brands, high operating margins, and timeless products.

 As non-necessities, luxury goods resemble high-priced discretionary goods, making them the opposite of consumer staples, or everyday products, such as groceries, that consumers buy because they need them.
 Although luxury goods may sometimes be durable goods, such as cars, they can also be consumables -- cosmetics or cigars, for example.